PianoBin/SatActBot/README.md

 * /r/ACT

 ## Bot activity
-This bot is active between 6 AM and Midnight, daily.
+This bot is active 24/7.
 It checks for new comments every minute.